kirk-bond/ACSC-2018/challenges/osintfun/readme.md

 ## Problem
-Access Sandy Mills-Mills' private server and find the key.
-Keys.zip password is acsc2018
+We believe employee Sandy Mills-Mills' stole sensitive data and is storing it on her private server.
+She maintains an active social media presence.
+Use your OSINT abilities to log into her private server and find the hidden flag.

 ## Flag
 acsc2018{90c17db65f1822eb2ecc9a087106de4a}